Recipe Viewer Software: What It Does & Why You Need It

 A recipe viewer takes the place of recipe books in your restaurant.
 It is a centralized portal to hold all your restaurant’s recipes, prep instructions, and procedures so that dishes are prepared accurately and efficiently.
 They also include graphics, allowing your kitchen staff to see exactly how they should present your restaurant’s dishes.

 These are the features that a robust recipe viewer should offer:

 Central Data Location

 Save time by easily updating recipes for multiple sites from one centralized recipe viewer portal.
 Whether you’re adding recipes for regional sites or making changes across the board, the portal should be your one-stop-shop.

 Nutrition and Allergen Information

-Restaurant recipe software should allow to call attention to nutrition and allergen information.
-This helps your staff – BOH and FOH – understand how to accommodate guests who may have allergies to ingredients that are used in your recipes.
+Restaurant recipe software should allow calling attention to nutrition and allergen information.
+This helps your staff – BOH and FOH – understand how to accommodate guests who may have allergies to ingredients used in your recipes.

 Quickly search for any recipe in your system with search functionality.

 Integrating with a kitchen display system (KDS) helps you begin automating your BOH right away.
-When you integrate your recipe management software with your KDS, you’ll be able to select a menu item from the view screen and the recipe will easily display.
-Integrating the softwares will also allow you to use multiple images for a recipe, such as preparation and plating images.
+For example, when you integrate your recipe management software with your KDS, you’ll be able to select a menu item from the viewscreen, and the recipe will easily display.
+Integrating the software will also allow you to use multiple images for a recipe, such as preparation and plating images.